Indian Institute of Management Visakhapatnam

 The Indian Institute of Management Visakhapatnam (IIM-Visakhapatnam or IIM-V) is a public business school and Institute of National Importance located in Visakhapatnam, Andhra Pradesh, India.
-It is one of the twenty two Indian Institutes of Management.
+It is one of the twenty-two Indian Institutes of Management.
 The institution started the first batch of its Post Graduate Program (PGP) in Management from August 2015.

 Academics

 The institute offers Post Graduate, Doctoral and Executive Education programmes.
 The Post Graduate Programme in Management, a two-year, full-time residential MBA programme is the flagship programme, offered to candidates admitted through the Common Admission Test.
 It is a general, fully integrated management programme and includes courses in accounting, behavioral sciences, finance, economics, human resource management, marketing, business operations, public policy, strategy, entrepreneurship and general management.
 IIM Visakhapatnam also offers two year part-time executive MBA programme for working executives.
 From 2019, IIMV started its Doctor of Business Administration (DBA) programme under the guidance of its mentor IIMB.

-In 2019, IIM Visakhapatnam launched an executive programme one-of-its-kind, Post Graduate Program in Digital Governance and Management, leading to the award of MBA degree.
+In 2019, IIM Visakhapatnam launched an executive programme one-of-its-kind, Post Graduate Program in Digital Governance and Management.
 This programme is under the aegis of the National e-Governance Division, Ministry of Electronics and Information Technology.